KevinVinu/AI-Counterfeit-Indian-Currency-detection-using-vgg19/README.md

 This project focuses on counterfeit currency detection using deep learning, specifically leveraging the VGG19 model for image classification.
 The model is trained on a dataset consisting of 1200 real and 1300 fake ₹500 currency notes, enabling it to accurately differentiate between genuine and counterfeit notes.

-Features
+Features Deep Learning-Based Detection:
-Deep Learning-Based Detection: Uses the VGG19 convolutional neural network for feature extraction and classification.
+Uses the VGG19 convolutional neural network for feature extraction and classification.

 Dataset: A custom dataset with labeled real and fake currency images.

+Pretrained Model:
-Pretrained Model: Utilizes transfer learning with VGG19 for improved accuracy.
+Utilizes transfer learning with VGG19 for improved accuracy.

+Web Application:
-Web Application: A user-friendly web interface where users can upload a currency image for real-time detection.
+A user-friendly web interface where users can upload a currency image for real-time detection.

-Pickle Model Integration: The trained model is saved as "ensemble_learning.pkl" for easy deployment.
+Pickle Model Integration:
+The trained model is saved as "ensemble_learning.pkl" for easy deployment.

-Technologies Used
+Technologies Used:
 Python (TensorFlow, Keras, OpenCV, NumPy, Pandas)

 Flask (for web app integration)